aajanki/yle-dl/README.md

 -----------------------------------

-If you encounter a bug or have an idea for a new feature, please post it to [Github issue tracker](https://github.com/aajanki/yle-dl/issues).
+If you encounter a bug or have an idea for a new feature, please post it to the [GitHub issue tracker](https://github.com/aajanki/yle-dl/issues).
 You can write in English or in Finnish.

 Known problems
 --------------